AdamBarvesten/NER_200/README.md

 This is a repository with material for evaluating the Hunflair NER corpora on BioBERT

 It provides the following:
-* Pre-trained weights BioBERT (We've used BioBERT-Base v1.1 (+ PubMED 1M))
+* A filestructure and jupyter notebook adapted to be run on Google Colab.
-* The NER corpora from HunFlair converted to a format compatible with BioBERT
+* The NER corpora from HunFlair converted to a format compatible with BioBERT.
-* Fine-tuned models where Hunflair corpora and BioBERT-Base v1.1 (+ PubMED 1M) has been used
+* Fine-tuned models where Hunflair corpora and BioBERT-Base v1.1 (+ PubMED 1M) has been used.
-* Results from ... ...
+* Evalutations from run models.
-* A filestructure and jupyter notebook adapted to be run on Google Colab
+* Instructions on how to do your own NER fine tuning or evaluation.

 ## Background